I remember everything like it was yesterday.

 I remember my father-in-law telling me my mother-in-law wanted to take the baby at night so we could sleep.
 They were living with us at the time.
 I resisted for a week.
 Then I realized new parents need to take the help they can get so that they can sleep!

-I remember the digital camera the staff at work gave me at my baby shower, one of the single most useful presents I have ever received, perfect for us and our new son!
+I remember the digital camera the staff at work gave me at my baby shower, one of the single most useful presents I have ever received, and perfect for what we needed to be doing with our gorgeous new son!

 I remember the ritual Mikvah converting my son to Judaism.